MY LIFE IN LONDON: MONTH FOUR

 MARCH 14, 2019

 Wow.
 It feels like I just wrote ‘My Life in London: Month One’ and now, I’m sitting in the exact same coffee shop writing ‘Month Two’ … *takes a hot minute to be sentimental*.
 Okay, so two months have passed since I first arrived in London and I have gotten to know the city more than I could’ve imagined.
-I have also been physically sick more than I could’ve imagined … seriously, Sunday I got over bronchitis and Tuesday I caught a cold.
+I have also been under the weather with bronchitis, so London has comforted me with cozy cloudy skies.

 Still, the sniffles have not stopped me from exploring London and exploring new cities on the weekends with friends.
 My favorite spot to keep revisiting in London is by far Camden Market with all of its hustle and bustle and, of course, vegan food!
 Over the past month, I have also traveled to Amsterdam, Netherlands and Reykjavik, Iceland - check out the travel gallery to see snapshots from the trips.
 I will never forget the memories I made on both trips.